Capturing Light and Life in the Great Outdoors

 My connection with nature.
 Fritz Pölking (a very successful and well known German nature photographer) broke it down very well when he said: “Photographing nature is experience first-hand”.
 The moment when a badger or young foxes are coming out of there den and you spot them a short distance away is a really amazing feeling.

-See more of Stefan's incredible nature photographs on Instagram and his website.
+See more of Stefan’s incredible nature photographs on his Instagram at @naturfotografierosengarten and his website.
 Share your Luna Display workflow with us on social using #LunaDisplay for a chance to being featured.